deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing1.md

 - **Problem:** Tests need time for database to initialize
 - **Solution:** Wait for backend to respond before running tests

+## 🧭 Integration Testing in the Delivery Pipeline

+In Continuous Delivery, integration tests aren't just for development —
+they're also used as **smoke tests after deployment** and **diagnostics for live systems**.
+They give confidence that all parts of your delivery pipeline are wired correctly.

+Integration introduces **real project risks** — unstable dependencies, environment mismatches, and version drift — so planning integration testing early is critical.

+Ask these questions before running integrations:

+- **Do I have a reliable test service or harness?**
+  - Can I run tests in isolation without affecting production?
+  - Are my test environments properly isolated and secured?

+- **Can I simulate failure conditions safely?**
+  - Can I test what happens when dependencies fail?
+  - Do my tests cover both success and failure scenarios?

+- **Is the system behavior consistent across environments?**
+  - Do tests pass in development, CI, and staging?
+  - Are there differences between environments that could cause issues?

 ## 🔍 Reflection

 - ✅ **Solved:** Understanding of integration testing concepts and how they differ from unit testing